rodekruis/rumor-tracker-uganda-covid/README.md

 Built to support Uganda Red Cross Society (URCS) during COVID-19 response.

 ## Introduction
-Rumors and fake news on COVID are being collected by volunteers of URCS around the country.
+Rumors and fake news on COVID-19 are being collected by volunteers of URCS around the country.
 This repo contains the code to build & run a model which:
 1. Groups short messages: rumors and fake news
 2. Assign a topic and a representative example to each group